bodo-ai/Bodo/docs/source/BodoSQL.rst

         SELECT <COLUMN_NAMES> FROM <TABLE1>
         INTERSECT
-        SELECT <COLUMN_NAMES> FROM <TABLE2>;
+        SELECT <COLUMN_NAMES> FROM <TABLE2>

     Each SELECT statement within the INTERSECT clause must have the same number of columns.
     The columns must also have similar data types.
-The output of the INTERSECT is the set of rows which are present in both of the input select statements.
+The output of the INTERSECT is the set of rows which are present in both of the input SELECT statements.
 The INTERSECT operator selects only the distinct values from the inputs.

 * `GROUP BY`